 Rotherham abuse victims tell their stories

-Some of the 1,400 children abused in Rotherham between 1997 and 2013 have spoken about what happened to them.
+Some of the 1,400 children abused in the town between 1997 and 2013 have previously spoken to the BBC about what happened to them.

-The abuse they suffered included beatings, rape and trafficking to various towns and cities in England, and was revealed in a report released on Tuesday.
+The catalogue of abuse they suffered included beatings, rape and trafficking to various towns and cities in England.
+It was first revealed in a report released in August 2014.

 One woman, who has been called Sarah to protect her identity, was 11 when she was first groomed and abused in Rotherham.